Travel in Iceland remains normal. See details on the latest eruption

 Icelandic horses in the field

 The first horses were brought to Iceland by the Norse settlers between 860 and 935 AD.
-There are many theories as to why particularly this breed was chosen.
+There are many theories as to why particular this breed was chosen.
 One of them is that because of the sturdy structure and relatively small size, these animals were easier to fit into boats and endure long overseas travel.
-And we have to admit, that sounds about right.

 As the Norse settlers imported the horses, they also imported the myths that came around them.
 Icelandic myths and legends state the long-lasting admiration for this breed.
 It was always considered not as a servant, but more as a friend and companion.